Oil & Gas FR Clothing

 TECGEN® FR clothing provides flame resistant protection that is certified for flash fire protection.
 TECGEN FR clothing for men and women includes everything from jeans and work shirts to hoodies and coveralls, all UL certified to NFPA 2112 for flash fire protection.

 Working outdoors exposes oil and gas workers to a number of weather conditions, including rain, wind and other foul weather hazards.
-Rainwear or outerwear that provides flash fire protection is important for oil and gas industry workers.
-FR foul weather gear also needs to do more than just provide comfort and protection against rain.
-Breathability and reducing moisture build up are not only required but also play a big role in foul weather gear being comfortable for workers to wear and avoid discomfort that could cause additional issues on job sites.
+Rainwear and outerwear that provide flash fire protection is important for oil and gas industry workers.
+FR foul weather gear needs to do more than just provide protection from the rain.
+Breathability and reducing moisture build up also play a big role in foul weather gear being comfortable for workers to wear and avoid discomfort that could cause additional issues on job sites.

 ASTM F2733 compliant FR Rainwear